arun8796/AWS-notes/dynamodb/README.md

 DescribeTable | No | Returns table size, status, and index information.
 ListTables | No | Returns a list of all tables associated with the current account and endpoint.
 PutItem | Yes | Creates a new item, or replaces an old item with a new item.
+GetItem | Yes | Returns a set of attributes for the item with the given primary key.
 BatchWriteItem | Yes | Inserts, replaces, and deletes multiple items across multiple tables in a single request, but not as a single transaction.
 Supports batches of up to 25 items to Put or Delete, with a maximum total request size of 16 MB.
 BatchGetItem | Yes | Returns the attributes for multiple items from multiple tables using their primary keys.
 A single response has a size limit of 16 MB and returns a maximum of 100 items.
 Supports both strong and eventual consistency.